matttrent/matttrent.com/src/reading.md

 ## Recently finished

+- __Oliver Sacks,__ [The Mind's Eye](http://amzn.to/2DWvDTN).
+Stories from the edges of visual perception.
+- __Oliver Sacks,__ [Hallucinations](http://amzn.to/2FAjN24).
+All the ways we can perceive things that aren't there.
+- __Oliver Sacks,__ [An Anthropologist on Mars](http://amzn.to/2DUXKmk).
+If The Man Who... draws you in, this establishes the cadence.
+- __Oliver Sacks,__ [The Man Who Mistook His Wife for a Hat](http://amzn.to/2BQXXW8).
+Embarassingly for all my interest in the mind/brain I'd never read much of his work.
+My previous read started me on a binge.
+- __Matt Ridley,__ [The Evolution of Everything](http://amzn.to/2x9TXhj).
+Most things change slowly and iteratively instead of being designed.
+Book tells the same story in every domain it touches.
+Interesting insights, but rather repetitive.
+- __Oliver Sacks,__ [The River of Consciousness](http://amzn.to/2CJuyS1).
+Sacks' final book, published posthumously, on the experience of consciousness and what it means to be and experience a self.
+His willingness to look beyond the clinical to the (dare-I-say) spiritual shines here.
+A most fit capstone on an amazing literary career.
 - __BH Liddell Hart,__ [Scipio Africanus](http://amzn.to/2B5Efdo).
 Biography of one of history's greatest generals, almost forgotten in our time.
 Scipio defeated Hannibal, saving Rome from the brink of destruction and ensuring its ascendency.
 Through Hart's analysis, many of Scipio's strategies are just as applicable to today's environment.
 - __Lawrence Freedman,__ [Strategy: A History](http://amzn.to/2z7hH7x).
 History of the concept of strategy.
 Got caught up with other responsibilities before I could build moment to get through it.
 Shelving for now but will return to at a future date.
 - __Philip K. Dick,__ [The Man in the High Castle](http://amzn.to/2B5Esxc).
 Realized I'd never read the original.
 I didn't find it as dynamic as the TV series.
 I read it on a flight, so I might need to revisit to see if I glossed over parts and missed some of the depth.